mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 This section describes a capability system (mechanism) managed by the monitor and used by domains.
 This is not a requirement for a valid monitor implementation but rather a convenience to more easily describe the semantics of the design.

 A capability is defined as a communicable, unforgeable token of authority that references an object (a resource) associated with access rights (operations).
+(TODO THIS IS WIKIPEDIA COPY-PASTE, SHOULD IMPROVE)
 Operations on capabilities allow managers to implement their policies and the monitor to translate them into valid access configurations.

 ### Capabilities